boomsl4nger/mk8dx-tts-vis/README.md

 Next goal is to improve the templates to be more user-friendly and customisable.

 ## High-level Goals
+See `todo.md` for more specific stuff.
 - [x] Back-end stuff like parsing and combining data, simple visualisations
 - [x] Set up Flask for a basic web app
 - [x] Set up SQLite for database, design schemas
 - [ ] Design pages for different features using Bootstrap
-- [ ] Front-end libraries for things like data tables, interactive graphs, templates
+- [ ] Front-end libraries for things like data tables, interactive graphs
 - [ ] Testing, better input validation, error handling, etc.

 ## Overview